kabka93/Bake-Shop-Cashier/README.md

 # Bake Shop Cashier
-The Bake Shop Cashier is just a simple cashier of a simple baker.
+The Bake Shop Cashier is a program that can help in the cashier operation of a small baker shop.
 Using the Cashier:

 Step 1: Check the checkbox that you will avail of.